 Born on a summer evening in Andalusia to an American father and a Tibetan mother, I lived in Spain and Darjeeling, then moved to the U.S. at age three.
 My fiction, essays, and interviews have been published by The New Yorker, The Paris Review, The New York Times, The Washington Post, Catapult, Guernica, Narrative, Tin House, AGNI, and Granta, among others, and I’m a contributing editor at Tricycle.
 My writing also appears in The Penguin Book of Modern Tibetan Essays, Women in Clothes (Riverhead), and American Dragons (HarperCollins), and has been listed in The Best American Essays; a translation of fiction by Reinaldo Arenas was published in Old Rosa (Grove).

-My book about bardo and the art of living is forthcoming from Hachette Go in 2025.
+My book about bardo and the art of living is forthcoming from Grand Central, an imprint of Hachette, in September 2025.
 It will explore how Tibetan Buddhist wisdom about impermanence can free us from fear of change and lead to lasting happiness.
 I interweave discussions of bardo in relation to marriage and friendship, parents and children, work and creativity with stories of my Tibetan ancestors and the Tibetan teachings on the transitory nature of existence.
-I’ve also completed a memoir about reconnecting with my roots on a mother-daughter pilgrimage to my ancestral homeland.
-The book looks at identity and family legacy, dialogue across generations and borders, and the responsibility of individual and collective memory.
-It’s a tale of dreams of the past and hopes for the future, of pilgrimage as a quest for home and self.
+My great-grandfather was a close friend of the Thirteenth Dalai Lama and helped bring The Tibetan Book of the Dead (a guide to bardo) to the West.

 I speak and teach workshops in the U.S., Asia, and Europe, at The Rubin Museum of Art, the Asia Society, Princeton, Columbia, Oxford, The American University of Paris, and La Porte Peinte Centre pour les Arts, among others.
 I studied Comparative Literature at Princeton and Creative Writing at the University of Michigan.
 My travels and work have taken me around the world, to India, Tibet, France, Spain, Cuba, Thailand, Bali, and many other countries.
 I’m a longtime resident of Tokyo.